Learn about regenerative design and natural building in Terlingua, Texas, USA

 Alojamiento

 Provided accommodations are simple and rustic as we are in the process of building our campus.
 Students sleep on cots in large canvas tents and share outdoor showers and basic composting toilet facilities.
 A well provisioned communal kitchen and living space is set up in another large canvas tent.
 Tents are equipped with wood-burning stoves for heating.
+Food will be provided, and students and staff will all take part in cooking communal meals.
 Living in a communal setting, close to the land with simple accommodations is part of the educational experience.
 That said, we have plenty of space and students are welcome to bring their own tents, campers, trailers, RV’s, or other accommodations to make life more comfortable.
 If your application is accepted we will contact you directly to discuss specifics and will work to accommodate your specific needs or concerns.

 • Algo más...